jence/j4210u-app/README.md

 1. Select the platform.
 Go to each platform and open the project file for that platform.
-2. But when coding in Java, all cost reside in a platform shared /src folder.
+2. But when coding in Java, all code reside in a platform shared /src folder.
 3. The binary class files reside in the platform's /bin folder.

 <h2>FRAMEWORK</h2>